Mahmoud-zahran/MarvelsApp/README.md

 * Applying Dark and Light themes.
 * Retrofit
 * Coil for loading images
-* Navigation compose to navigate between screens using deep linking
 * Hilt for Dependency Injection

 **App Description**